olegantonyan/mpz/README.md

 - `columns_config` in `global.yml` - configure columns in playlist section, more on this below;
 - `playlist_row_height` in `global.yml` - sets playlist's row height in pixels, by default it comes from your desktop theme, but in KDE Plasma 5.27 this height was increased for no apparent reason, can be useful in other DEs;

-If you messed up any of the config opions you can remove it completly (or even remove the whole file) and it will reset to default.
+If you messed up any of the config options you can remove it completely (or even remove the whole file) and it will reset to default.

 #### Columns config

-You can change th default columns in the playlist view via `columns_config` option in `global.yml` file.
+You can change the default columns in the playlist view via `columns_config` option in `global.yml` file.

 This config option does not (yet) have UI to change it so you have to edit config file.
 The defaults are: